comet-cc/GuaranTEE/README.md

 ```
 ./build-scripts/aemfvp-a-rme/build-test-buildroot.sh -p aemfvp-a-rme all
 ```
+It takes a bit of time, please be patient.

 d) Exit containter
 ```
 exit
 ```
-It takes a bit of time, please be patient.
 ### 5 Boot the stack:
+First, you need to export the path to the downloaded FVP.
+Then, you should execute boot.sh script.
 ```
 export FVP_DIR=/path_to_FVP_directory
 ./model-scripts/aemfvp-a-rme/boot.sh -p aemfvp-a-rme shell
 ```
 Hint: You should be able to see four xterms terminals.
-You can close these windows and use other terminals instead by executing:
+You can close these windows and use other terminals to receive data from telnet by:
 ```
 telnet localhost 5000 (up to 5003)
 ```